-Author, Year, Program/Trial Name intervention Were the trial personnel and clinicians unaware of the intervention status of participants?
-Were outcome assessors unaware of the intervention status of participants?
-Were crossovers or contamination minimal such that it would not raise concern for bias?
-Bias arising from departures Wagner and Clayton, 1999 179 (PAT: Teen) Probably no Probably no Yes No .
-Probably yes Does not specify how training accomplished for the parent educators providing the intervention; large variation of education with some with bachelor's degrees and others without.
-Wiggins et al, 2005 118 Wiggins et al, 2004 117 (The Social Support and Family Health Study) No No No Probably yes Probably yes Because of the nature of the interventions, it was not possible for either the trial participants or the researchers to be blinded to group allocation.
+Author, Year, Program/Trial Name 9.
+Were the patients unaware of their intervention status of participants?
+10. Were the trial personnel and clinicians unaware of the intervention status of participants?
+11. Were outcome assessors unaware of the intervention status of participants?
+12. Was intervention fidelity adequate?
+13. Were cross- overs or contamination minimal such that it would not raise concern for bias?
+Bias arising from departures from intended interventions?
+Comments Wagner and Clayton, 1999 179 (PAT: Teen) Probably no Probably no Yes No Probably yes Some concerns Does not specify how training accomplished for the parent educators providing the intervention; large variation of education with some with bachelor's degrees and others without.
+Wiggins et al, 2005 121 Wiggins et al, 2004 120 (The Social Support and Family Health Study) No No No Probably yes Probably yes Some concerns Because of the nature of the interventions, it was not possible for either the trial participants or the researchers to be blinded to group allocation.
 Authors noted that potential confounders were balanced in randomization.
-How ever, authors did note poor uptake of CGS intervention.
+However, authors did note poor uptake of CGS intervention.

-^{} Data entry staff were blind to allocation at the second followup but not the first followup when the questionnaires contained additional sections for the two intervention arms of the trial.
+Data entry staff were blind to allocation at the second followup but not the first followup when the questionnaires contained additional sections for the two intervention arms of the trial.

-Abbre viations: CGS=Community group support; CTSPC=Conflict Tactics Scale (Parent-Child); DHS=Department of Health Services; FC9=Family connections for 9 months; HR=hazard ratio; PAT=Parents as Teachers; PSQ=Parent Screening Questionnaire; SEEK= Safe Environment for Every Kid.
+Abbreviations: CGS=community group support; CTSPC=Conflict Tactics Scale (Parent-Child); DHS=Department of Health Services; FC9=Family Connections for 9 months; HR=hazard ratio; PAT=Parents as Teachers; PSQ=Parent Screening Questionnaire; SEEK= Safe Environment for Every Kid.